 Today we continue north to Sri Satchanalai Historical Park on the banks of the Yom River.
 Walk through the ancient town, exploring the stunning ruins and visiting the preserved Celadon Kiln ceramic site at Ban Ko Noi.
 In the afternoon, we complete the drive to the northern capital, Chiang Mai.
-Here we have an intimate moment with one of the monks from Wat Suan Dok.
-Chat about their life and country’s main spiritual belief, Buddhism.
-This evening is free to explore Chiang Mai on your own or simply relax at our luxury resort set on the banks of the Mae Ping River.
+This rest of the day and evening is free to explore Chiang Mai on your own or simply relax at our luxury resort set on the banks of the Mae Ping River.
 Breakfast and lunch included.

 Today we learn about Asian elephants firsthand.
 It is an unforgettable day and a unique experience for children and adults alike.
 We drive to the Elephant Rescue Park in the scenic Mae Taeng valley outside of Chiang Mai.
 Established in 2015, Elephant Rescue Park provides a sanctuary and rescue center for Asian pachyderms.
 Throughout the day, we learn about the problems elephants face in Southeast Asia as well as the changes advocated by the park regarding their care, treatment, and training.
 We interact with the elephants by feeding, bathing and walking the grounds with them.
-This afternoon we return to Chiang Mai where we take a Thai cooking class.
-We'll learn the secrets of Thailand's internationally revered cuisine then enjoy our freshly prepared family feast.
+This afternoon we return to Chiang Mai where we take a Thai cooking class and learn the secrets of Thailand's internationally revered cuisine.
+Finally, we enjoy our freshly prepared family feast.
 All meals included.